SoundMetrics/aris-integration-sdk/sample-code/reorder-frame/README.md

 The `FrameHeader.h` C header file can be found in [type_definitions](https://github.com/SoundMetrics/aris-file-sdk/tree/master/type-definitions/C) --this header file is pre-generated for ease of use. `FrameHeader.h` defines the `ArisFrameHeader` struct for use in interpreting the data in a `.dat` file.

-The easiest way to ensure that the C type definitions are available to the MinGW makefile is to git clone the `aris-file-sdk` repo into the same parent directory where your working `aris-integration-sdk` repo is located.

 ### C++ Headers